 Why did you double major in criminal justice and political science?

 I’ve always had a passion for truth and justice, and I strive to bring more of it into the world.
 It’s incredibly challenging and rewarding.
 Discovering the relationship between pledging allegiance to both God’s kingdom and earthly kingdoms—that’s why I wanted to study political science and criminal justice.

-What do you appreciate most about the sociology department?
+What do you appreciate about your academic experience at Northwestern?

 Professors set the bar high and encourage students to wrestle with tough questions.
 Both the criminal justice and political science departments offer a great deal of personal connections and real-world experience.
 In addition, the professors do a great job maintaining neutrality on various topics we discuss in class, while also stressing principles in keeping with the kingdom of God.
 They purposefully keep their own political opinions private and challenge students to think for themselves.